 What Problem is SB 612 Addressing?

 Over the last decade, more than 11 million utility customers have transitioned from IOU electric service to Community Choice Aggregators (CCAs), local publicly-owned energy providers that purchase electricity for their communities.
 As part of this transition, CCA customers continue to share with IOU customers cost responsibility for power supply commitments entered into by IOUs prior to their departure for CCA service.
 These include expensive long-term renewable energy contracts with third parties and capital-intensive utility-owned generation facilities (e.g. nuclear, natural gas, hydroelectric plants).
-These so-called “legacy” resources account for billions of dollars in above-market costs in IOU energy portfolios, and IOUs rely on California ratepayers to pay the costs.
+So-called “legacy” resources account for billions of dollars in above-market costs in IOU (Pacific Gas & Electric, San Diego Gas & Electric, and Southern California Edison) energy portfolios – IOUs’ forecast above-market costs for 2021 amount to $3.9 billion combined – and IOUs rely on California ratepayers to pay the costs.
 CCA customers continue to pay for legacy resources through the PCIA fee.

 Legacy resources are a burden because the electricity they generate is very expensive compared to today’s market prices, resulting in billions of dollars in above-market costs that accrue to all ratepayers.
 However, there are also valuable products associated with the electricity produced by legacy resources – such as resource adequacy, RPS attributes, and GHG-free attributes – that can be used by energy providers to meet their clean energy goals and reliability requirements.
 But under the current structure, these products are retained by IOUs.
 So, while CCA customers must pay their fair share for legacy resources, CCA customers do not have access to all of the beneficial products they are paying for.
 There is no good policy rationale for this inequitable treatment of CCA customers versus their IOU counterparts.

 How is SB 612 a Solution?